 I offer a free initial half an hour face-to-face or telephone consultation to support you to decide if you would like to work in therapy with me.

 Thereafter sessions are charged at £45.00 per hour, fees to be paid by cash or cheque

 I have a particular interest in training and teaching and offer a student counsellor rate of £30.00.

 |Face to face counselling:||Yes|

 I work Monday to Friday, day times and evenings.
+I work from offices in Aylesbury and High Wycombe.
 Please contact me to discuss availability.

 Types of client